 - Mary lives with her husband and kids in Cedartown, GA.
 Every morning, at 7 am, she drives 19 miles from Cedartown to Rome, GA to get her children, John and Ryley, to school.
 After she finishes work at the county hospital in Rome, she picks up the kids, and they head home, which is another 30-minute ride.
 Mary can’t complain, however, because her husband Clive drives twice as many miles each way to get to his job in Marietta, GA.

-Many young people in urban environments have found an alternative to car ownership in using car-sharing services or choosing Uber and Lyft as their transport providers.
+Many young people in urban environments have found an alternative to car ownership in using car-sharing services or Uber and Lyft as their transport options.
 The conventional wisdom is that youngsters will buy less and share more.
 The pattern of the sharing economy is changing many industries today.

 While the economic reasoning behind car sharing is evident, most Americans do not see the emotional benefit.
-According to a recent study, many still prefer owning a car.
-They consider car ownership to be a safer, more convenient and reliable option than the car- and ride-sharing services.
+Many still consider car ownership to be a safer, more convenient and reliable option than the car- and ride-sharing services.

 Historical reasons for car dependency

 The attachment to one’s car is not a new phenomenon.
 It’s a mindset that has been developing in Americans continuously over the past centuries.
 Ralph Buehler, Ph.D. named nine main reasons that have led to the car-dependency the Americans face today.

 By the mid-1930s there was one registered vehicle for every two U.S. households.
 At the same time, in Europe, only the wealthy could afford a car.
 As a result, U.S. planners and engineers developed road standards sooner than Europeans.
 When they had already established standards for roadways, traffic lights, intersections and parking places, Europeans were still only experimenting.